joagre/ratatoskr/ideas/r.md

 }
 ```

-A struct which decides to implement this interface looks looks like this:
+A struct that opts to implement this interface is structured as
+follows:

 ```
 struct Foo : Bar {